Skip to Content

 Overview

-She is recognized in Who's Who Legal as a Global Leader in Information Technology and Telecoms & Media.
+I am recognized in Who's Who Legal as a Global Leader in Information Technology and Telecoms, Media & Entertainment.

 Bar Admissions